 My research focuses on innovation at the intersection of management sciences and business (micro) economics.
-I contribute mainly to two topics: Innovation processes for Product Service System (PSS) and intellectual Property (IP) Management.
+I contribute mainly to two topics: Innovation and Intellectual Property (IP) Management as well as Innovation processes for Product-Service System (PSS).
 With my research I aim to contribute to a sustainable living.

 Tietze, F. and E. Hansen (2016).
 To own or to use?
 How product service systems facilitate eco-innovation behavior.
 CTM working paper series.
 2016/04.
-IfM.
+Institute for Manufacturing.
 University of Cambridge.
 Cambridge, UK.

 Foege, J. N., et al. (2016).
 What is mine is yours, or is it?
 Exploring solvers’ value appropriation strategies in crowdsourcing contests.
 R&D Management Conference.
 Cambridge, UK.